Troubleshooting

 Generating SEC Bootstrap data failed.

-SEC Status is Inactive in CDO
+SEC Status is Inactive in Security Cloud Control

 • Heartbeat failed